cottascience/cottascience.github.io/index.md

 ## Leonardo Cotta

 Hi!
-I'm a 1st year PhD student in Computer Science @ Purdue University.
+I'm a 2nd year PhD student in Computer Science @ Purdue University.
 Previously, I was a B.Sc. student (also in CS) @ UFMG, Brazil.

-My interests lie in Machine Learning, Theoretical Computer Science and Information Theory.
-Previously, I worked with IoT and Quantum Computing theory (at the University of Calgary).
+My interests lie in Machine Learning and Theoretical Computer Science.
+More specifically, I'm interested in the design and optimization of statistical models for discrete structures, e.g. graphs.
+Previously, I worked with IoT (@ UFMG) and Quantum Computing theory (@ University of Calgary).

-Right now, I don't have the time (and the material) to build a decent Website.
-If you don't find what you are looking for here, don't hesitate to email me, I usually reply in one day.

-The best way to read about my research is going to [My GoogleScholar Profile](https://goo.gl/zrNQue).
-If you want access to some code or data, email me!
+The best way to read about my research is going to [my GoogleScholar profile](https://goo.gl/zrNQue).
+I try to maintain my repositories here at Github as up to date as possible.
+If you don't find what you are looking for here or if you have any extra questions about my research, do not hesitate to email me!

-[ NOTE ] I will make this Website better soon!